Knowledge-based systems: Components

-The second part, the inference engine, allows new knowledge to be inferred.
-Most commonly, it can take the form of IF-THEN rules coupled with forward chaining or backward chaining approaches.
-Other approaches include the use of automated theorem provers, logic programming, blackboard systems, and term rewriting systems such as CHR (Constraint Handling Rules).
+The inference engine uses general-purpose reasoning methods to infer new knowledge and to solve problems in the problem domain.
+Most commonly, it employs forward chaining or backward chaining.
+Other approaches include the use of automated theorem proving, logic programming, blackboard systems, and term rewriting systems such as Constraint Handling Rules (CHR).
 These more formal approaches are covered in detail in the Wikipedia article on knowledge representation and reasoning.

-Overview

-Knowledge-based systems were first developed by artificial intelligence researchers.
-These early knowledge-based systems were primarily expert systems – in fact, the term is often used interchangeably with expert systems, although there is a difference.
-The difference is in the view taken to describe the system:
+Aspects and development of early systems

+Knowledge-based vs. expert systems

+The term "knowledge-based system" was often used interchangeably with "expert system", possibly because almost all of the earliest knowledge-based systems were designed for expert tasks.
+However, these terms tell us about different aspects of a system: